UPPMAX/UPPMAX-documentation/docs/workshops_courses/workshops_courses.md

 At UPPMAX, we teach, by providing workshops and courses.
 This page gives an overview of these.

+Course dates are (or should be) provided at each course's website.

 ## UPPMAX Local

 The courses on how to use our local clusters,